webyrd/Barliman/README.md

 DONE (features on the TODO list implemented since the original release of Barliman)

+* changed reifier so that constraints involving gensym are not displayed.
+* Fixed error: even if the "best guess" query terminates with success, individual test processes may still keep running, since those tests don't "know" that the best guess involving *all* the tests has succeed.
+If the best guess query terminates with success, the individual test processes should be killed, and marked as successful (black text, stop the progress spinner).
 * updated `letrec` to allow for zero or more bindings, and updated `begin` to allow for zero or more definitions; this allows the creation of mutually-recursive functions.
 * define grammar for microScheme (and the other languages) as a miniKanren relation, and use this grammar to separately check and report whether the definition is grammatically correct.
 * cancel the allTests operation if any single test fails, since in that case allTests cannot possibly succeed